Five Minute Fall Leaf Centerpiece

 12 inches of heavy twine

 First, gather all supplies together.
 Take a look at the branches and cut them to differing heights.
 Remember, height is a big part of centerpiece design.
 Be aware of where the heights of the different colors in the design will be once the centerpiece is completed.
-Also, pay attention to how the centerpiece will be displayed.
-If the piece is for a dining table or dinner environment, then make sure the piece is created more horizontally than vertically.
-If the piece will be for an entryway or display table, then vertical will work well.

-I let my fifth grader cut the branches using a pair of kitchen scissors.
+I let my fourth grader cut the branches using a pair of kitchen scissors.
 I let her choose where to cut the branches (but I had her show me before she cut the branch.)

 While she was working on the branches, I had my preschooler scoop the sawdust into the Mason jar.
 The whole point of the sawdust is to support the branches.
 Other options could be marbles, crumpled newspapers, or even florist foam.
 I chose sawdust because I had it on hand and I was going for a more “natural” look.
 The stuffing will be covered by the burlap, so it doesn’t matter too much what is put in the jars.

-After the stuffing had been stuffed, we picked out branches from the ones my fifth grader had prepared.
+After the stuffing had been stuffed, we picked out branches from the ones my fourth grader had prepared.
 Then we pushed the branches into the jar.
 Mommy did do a little moving and rearranging to get the right look.

 The Finished Product